analogdevicesinc/aditof_sdk/bindings/python/examples/gesture_recognition/readme.md

  * find the contour of the hand with extremities using the ConvexHull method
  * compute the fingertips distances to the center of the hand and detect the gesture

-The 6 images are the given test cases for this challenge.
+The 6 images are given as test cases for this challenge.
 Each file is named after the number of extended fingers that are to be detected.
 The algorithm may already present accurate results on some of these test cases.
-The goal is to have it perform adequately in all the cases.
+The goal is to have it perform adequately for all the cases.

 ### The Challenge